darenliang/darenliang.com/content/posts/near-arbitrage-on-net-worth-markets.md

 sense to make the trade.
 Currently, you can see that the total cost is above 100c, why is that so?

-The hedges are most likely embed some volatility premium.
+The hedges are likely to embed some volatility premium.
 To ensure trading costs stay low, it might make sense to keep the hedging bets and trade in and out of the net worth bet.